Northwest Oregon | Southwest Oregon | High Desert/Central Oregon | Northeast Oregon

 All you need to spring turkey hunt is camo, a call, and a shotgun.
 A hen or jake decoy can also improve your odds.
-You can hunt for six weeks (April 15-May 31) anywhere in the state, and buy up to three turkey tags in some areas.
-There is no deadline to purchase a tag, just get one before you go hunting.
+You can hunt for six weeks (April 15-May 31) anywhere in the state.
+New for 2016, the season bag limit is up to three turkeys statewide (previously, hunters could only use a third tag in parts of western Oregon).
+The daily bag limit remains one and hunters need to purchase a tag before harvesting each turkey.
+There is no deadline, just get one before you go hunting.